pytorch/glow/README.md

 ### Building the Compiler

+Before building the compiler you will need to update the git submodules with the
+command:

+  git submodule update

-Create a build directory and run cmake on the source directory:
+Next, create a build directory and run cmake on the source directory:

   mkdir build; cmake ../noether/